-For the purpose of impairment testing, the Corporation uses judgment to group its assets into the smallest group that generates cash inflows that are largely independent of those from other assets or CGUs.
+For the purpose of impairment testing, the Corporation uses judgment to group its assets into the smallest group that generates cash inflows that are largely independent of those from other assets or cash generating units ("CGUs").
 Goodwill acquired in a business combination is allocated to groups of CGUs that are expected to benefit from the synergies of the combination.